-The Minnesota Turkey Growers Association (MTGA) works closely with state and national agencies to coordinate the communication of the latest information to Minnesota’s poultry farmers through a variety of methods.
+The Minnesota Turkey Growers Association (MTGA) works closely with state and national agencies to coordinate the communication of the latest information on avian influenza to Minnesota’s poultry farmers through a variety of methods.
 We provide education and outreach to our members on how farmers can keep their flocks safe from disease threats, while working closely with University of Minnesota Extension to provide information to small flock and backyard flock owners.
 We continue, as always, to communicate with other state poultry associations as needed, and serve as a resource for the media.

-> The turkey products you purchase are completely safe to eat:
+The turkey products you purchase are completely safe to eat:

 - Avian influenza is NOT a food safety issue.
 All flocks are tested for this virus, well before going to market.
 Any flocks tested positive for the virus are NOT allowed to enter the food supply.